Inspiring people starts at first glance

 - Before speaking in public or entering a confrontational meeting, adopt high power postures in order to raise your testosterone level.
 Why do you think rock stars raise their arms as they walk on stage?
 Try, and you’ll know.

-Your body shows your emotions; reciprocally, it can help you reach the state of mind you need in order to display an inspiring behaviour.
+Your body shows your emotions; reciprocally, it can help you reach the state of mind you need in order to display inspiring behaviour.